 2023 prediction: Ransomware business models will continue to evolve

-Here again, the zero trust approach is a must, paired with regular backups, cultivating an organisation-wide cybersecurity culture, and taking advantage of existing frameworks from organisations like the Center of Internet Security (CIS) and the National Institute of Standards and Technology (NIST).
+Here again, the zero trust approach is a must, paired with regular backups, cultivating an organization-wide cybersecurity culture, and taking advantage of existing frameworks from organizations like the Center of Internet Security (CIS) and the National Institute of Standards and Technology (NIST).
 Also, look to shift left in detecting an attack earlier in the lifecycle that can help mitigate a later ransomware attack.

 Another way to guard against ransomware, is to adopt a unified cybersecurity platform which can help security teams gain visibility of an attack across the network stack.

 Read more: The Near and Far Future of Ransomware Business Models